telnetdoogie/synology-kernelmodules/README.md

 CONFIG_IP6_NF_RAW=m
 ```

-1. Run the following command, for new modules that weren't in the config file you'll be prompted how to compile.
-Hit RETURN to accept the defaults for these:
+1. Run the following command, for new modules that weren't in the config file you'll be prompted how to handle those.
+Hit RETURN to accept the defaults for these, or if they include the modules you're looking for, choose the module option.
 ```
 make oldconfig
 ```